Classification of metric fibrations: Classification of metric fibrations

 \subsection{Classification for the case of unbounded fibers}

-To classify general metric fibrations, we generalize the discussions so far to {\it extended metric groups}. \begin{df} \begin{enumerate} \item An {\it extended metric group} is a group object in $\EMet$. \item For extended metric groups $\mathcal{G}$ and $\mathcal{H}$, a {\it homomorphism} from $\G$ to $\H$ is a Lipschitz map $\G \too \H$ that commutes with the group structure. \item We denote the category of extended metric groups and homomorphisms by $\EMGrp$.
+To classify general metric fibrations, we generalize the discussions so far to {\it extended metric groups}. \begin{df} \begin{enumerate} \item An {\it extended metric group} is a monoid object in $\EMet$ that is a group when we forget the metric structure. \item For extended metric groups $\mathcal{G}$ and $\mathcal{H}$, a {\it homomorphism} from $\G$ to $\H$ is a Lipschitz map $\G \too \H$ that commutes with the group structure. \item We denote the category of extended metric groups and homomorphisms by $\EMGrp$.
 Note that the category $\MGrp$ is a full subcategory of $\EMGrp$. \end{enumerate} \end{df}